 Family engagement happens at home too!
 When sharing the math content that the class is studying, include what is expected of the child and how parents can help them build their understandings at home.
 For example, an elementary school teacher may encourage parents to read books with their children to diversify students’ math vocabulary.
 A 7th grade math teacher may encourage parents to ask questions about the content in their student’s homework.
 Just like in the classroom, the more that students are talking about and integrating their new knowledge into conversation, the better!

 When sharing the math content that the class is studying, include what is expected of the child and how parents can help them build their understandings at home.

 Even if you do not receive a response the first time, keep reaching out!
 Just as a teacher should never give up on a student, a teacher should also never give up on partnering with their family.
 Try methods including sending information home with students, making phone calls, emailing, using third party communication platforms such as Classtag© and Remind©, and conducting in person conferences.
 Going a step further, try calling at different times of the day and offering conferences before and after school.

 To build on these six recommendations in an even more concrete way, use the Easy Steps to Build Relationships with your Math Students’ Families Tip Sheet to discover ways to go beyond traditional ways of facilitating parent-teacher relationships to build more meaningful and beneficial partnerships.

 Research has proven the advantages of collaboration and partnerships for the development and academic achievement of students of all ages.
-As you go back to school in a year that will again inevitably be filled with uncertainty and challenges, extend a warm welcome to your students’ families at the beginning of the year to help you build a team to support your students.
-While maintaining a focus on the child’s learning journey and reminding yourself of the three essential understandings, use these recommendations and tips to try new approaches to building relationships with your students’ loved ones.
+While maintaining a focus on the child’s learning journey and reminding yourself of the three essential understandings, use these recommendations and tips to try new approaches to building relationships with your math students’ loved ones.